Українська

 The Potocki Palace in Noskivtsi dates back to the 17th century.

 Originally, the house in the Romanesque style was attached, had an arched entrance and an underground passage.
-In the 18th century, the Potoskis rebuilt their manor house, turning it into an eclectic two-story palace (now in poor condition).
+In the 18th century, the Potockis rebuilt their manor house, turning it into an eclectic two-story palace (now in poor condition).
 The main rooms were located on the second floor (fragments of the decor have been preserved).

 At the end of the 19th century, the landowner and philanthropist Yuliya Pashchenko, being a fan of the talented poet Semen Nadson, invited him to Noskivtsi for treatment and rest.
 The nature of Podillya inspired Nadson, who lived here in 1885-1886, to create many new poems.